Tuesday, 14 March 2023

 The zodiacs are dwarfed by the size of that gnarly blue face

 That night was one of the Gala nights the ship hosts – tonight the ‘White Night’.
-Amazing to see the outfits people had packed needless to say we dined casually in Restaurant La Boussole (along with others similar minded people).
+Amazing to see the outfits people had packed.
+Needless to say we light-packers''dined casually in Restaurant La Boussole (along with other similar minded people).

 The arrow is roughly where we were today

-This may give you an idea of the zig-zag of our journey so far.
+The red line may give you an idea of the zig-zag nature of our journey.
 Not surprising we needed a pilot.

 No comments: